timbeyers/sip2pstn-simpledial/README.md

-# Connect your IP Phone to Twilio and call anywhere in world.
+# Connect your SIP-based IP Phone to Twilio and call anywhere in world.
-### Fast!
-Just do 1-click deployment to Heroku and configure a Voice URL in the Twilio console
+### To make calls    - Try the Deploy-to-Heroku button to deploy the Webapp in under 5 minutes
-### With a Twilio provisioned [phone number](https://www.twilio.com/user/account/phone-numbers/incoming) you can place and receive calls anywhere in the world - all you need is an internet connection.
+### To receive calls - All you need is a Twilio provisioned [phone number](https://www.twilio.com/user/account/phone-numbers/incoming)

 Deploy this sample app to Heroku now!